My name is Jonas Sponås.

-On this site, I’ll share my experience and honest opinions based on my work with IT operations.
+On this site, I’ll share my experience and honest opinions based on my work with InfoSec and IT management.
 I strive to make a website that would be helpful to me in my earlier years, and hopefully someone will benefit from my articles.

 I began my career in 2008 as an IT Apprentice outside my home town, Molde, at a company called Hustadmarmor – the worlds leading producer of liquid marmor.
 That product looks and feels much like correction fluid, but is used in paper to make it white and pretty.

 Fun fact.
 If you have some white photo paper laying around, chances are that it contains slurry from Hustadmarmor.
 Fun fact number two.
 Paper can contain more than 50% stone, and that’s why glossy magazines don’t burn so well.

 After my apprenticeship, my wife and I moved to Holmestrand, her home town, in 2010.
 I got a job in Drammen at Umoe IKT, later bought by ATEA.
 There I was helping customers from all over the country as 1. line support.

 I was soon stationed as local helpdesk at Software Innovation, now Tieto.
 When Software Innovation later decided to terminate the helpdesk contract with ATEA, they advertised a new position to fill their helpdesk and other internal IT needs.
 I got that job and started there in February 2012.